GEC-SKP-DEV/codekub/diary.md

 i moved teh gum file that reboot to zsh file zsh file install anitigen if he does not have it it will nto work

+gnome-applications-merged.sh is teh gnome directory whihc make it pssible to add new sutff

+there is dkesotp directoy whre we add enw dieksto p